yasinarabi/raspberrypi_camera_streamer/README.md

 python3 stream.py
 ```

-I am glad to see you are using my code, and thanks you for starring this repository.
+I am glad to see you are using my code, and thank you for starring this repository.